By A.J. Drenth

-The ENFP is quirky, curious, creative, and idealistic.
-As one of the most open-minded personality types, ENFPs bring an experimental and explorative attitude to their life and work.
-Enticed by new ideas, cultures, and possibilities, ENFPs enjoy traveling and are reluctant to stay in one place too long.
+The ENFP personality type is quirky, curious, creative, and idealistic.
+As one of the most open-minded types, ENFPs bring an experimental and explorative attitude to their life and work.
+Enticed by new ideas, cultures, and possibilities, ENFPs enjoy traveling and can be reluctant to stay in one place too long.
 The ENFP mind is constantly noticing patterns, making associations, and generating new ideas.
-Thus, individuals of this type tend to make excellent brainstormers, innovators, and artists of all sorts.
+ENFPs thus tend to make excellent brainstormers, innovators, and artists of all sorts.

 Because ENFPs’ interests and curiosities are manifold, many find it difficult to pin down who they are and what they should do with their lives.
 Many are terrified by the thought of committing to a single career path or relationship, as this threatens their ability to operate in a free and open-ended fashion.
 Indeed, if ENFPs had it their way, they would get paid to learn and explore rather than disingenuously commit to a single career.

 Despite their characteristic openness, ENFPs gradually develop and refine a set of personal beliefs and values that can ultimately serve as the foundation for their sense of self.
 When combined with their intuitive capacities, these core values can also engender a sense of idealism that guides and informs their life’s purpose.
-Thus, more seasoned ENFPs are not only open and curious, but are often compelled to function as champions and change agents.
-This combination of openness and idealism is well explained by their top two personality functions, which Carl Jung dubbed Extraverted Intuition (Ne) and Introverted Feeling (Fi).
+Thus, more seasoned ENFPs are not only open and curious, but are often compelled to function as change agents.
+This combination of openness and idealism is well explained by their primary personality functions: Extraverted Intuition (Ne) and Introverted Feeling (Fi).

 ENFP-T Personality Type

-If one were to prognosticate about whether ENFPs are more assertive or turbulent, a decent case could be made for both.
-But according to Google search data, approximately 60% of ENFPs test as the ENFP-T personality type.
-Their propensity for turbulence may be explained in terms of a couple of personality factors.
+If one were to speculate about whether ENFPs are characteristically more assertive or turbulent by nature, a decent case could be made either way.
+But according to Google search data, approximately 60% test as the ENFP-T personality type, with 40% scoring as the ENFP-A type.
+The ENFP’s bent toward turbulence can be explained in terms of a couple of personality factors.

-Perhaps most significant is the ENFP’s curiosity, spontaneity, and love of novelty.
-As we’ve seen, this type loves to explore new ideas, connections, and possibilities.
-As much as any other type, ENFPs are open to changing course should a more interesting or desirable option enter their purview.
-While at times earning them criticism for being fickle, indecisive, or distractible (i.e., turbulent), their openness and adaptability is also their greatest strength.
+Perhaps most significant is ENFPs’ innate curiosity, spontaneity, and love of novelty.
+As we’ve seen, they love to explore new ideas, connections, and possibilities.
+As much as any other type, ENFPs are open to changing course should a more interesting or desirable option come their way.
+While at times earning them criticism for being fickle, indecisive, or distractible (i.e., turbulent), their openness and adaptability are best viewed as important strengths of this type.

-Another potential contributor to ENFPs’ turbulence is their tendency to be “highly sensitive persons” (HSPs).
-As discussed in my INFJ-T vs. INFJ-A post, one can discern a close relationship between turbulence and high levels of sensitivity.
-Sensitive ENFPs exhibit more pronounced responses to both internal and external stimuli, leading to greater fluctuations / turbulence in their moods and emotions.
-On a more positive note, being “thinner skinned” may allow them to absorb more information, including subtleties that are lost on less sensitive types.
-So while it may be tempting at first blush to view turbulence as less healthy or less desirable than assertiveness, a closer look suggests this is not necessarily the case.
+Another potential contributor to ENFPs’ turbulence designation is their innate sensitivity.
+As discussed in my INFP-T vs. INFP-A post, one can discern a close relationship between turbulence and higher levels of sensitivity.
+Highly sensitive ENFPs exhibit more pronounced responses to both internal and external stimuli, leading to greater fluctuations / turbulence in their moods and emotions.
+Unfortunately, this may lead others to cast them as moody or emotionally volatile, while failing to recognize the positive aspects of their sensitivity.
+Namely, higher sensitivity may contribute to enhanced perceptiveness and creativity, allowing ENFPs to see and envision things that other types cannot.
+So while it can be tempting to view sensitivity / turbulence as less healthy or desirable than assertiveness, a closer look suggests this is not necessarily the case.

 ENFP-A Personality Type